trymnilsen/kingdomarchitect/README.md

 - An editor to edit typescript with

 ### Get set up
-Install the required development packages (typescript and rollup) with `npm i`.
+Install the required development packages (typescript and rolldown) with `npm i`.
 Build and bundle the typescript source with `npm run build`. `npm run start` will start a development server and give you a link to test out the game locally.
 Use your favourite IDE to edit any typescript game code.
 If you want to contribute on the development on the game, here follows some notes on the architecture for the game/application and some tools used during development.

 ### Concepts
 The architecture of the game is loosely based around three concepts: